Complete guide to becoming a scuba diving instructor

 Choosing your scuba diving certification agency

 Many dive agencies can certify you as a dive instructor, but the top two international agencies are PADI and SSI.
-All agencies have a similar progression in their beginner to instructor dive courses.
-To decide which is for you, visit the PADI and SSI websites to see which is more prevalent in your area.
+All agencies follow a similar progression from beginner to instructor.
+To decide which is for you, check which agency is more prevalent in your region and consider the teaching style you prefer.

 Open Water Course

 Being an instructor starts with the basics in the Open Water course.
-You will learn about scuba gear, underwater skills, and basic dive theory and safety.
+You will learn about scuba gear, underwater skills and basic dive theory and safety.
+You’ll complete online learning or a manual, practice in confined water and finish four open-water dives.
+Skills include assembling your gear, buoyancy control and handling emergencies with your dive buddy.

 Course Requirements: